Omikhleia/awesome-sile-books/README.md

 resilient -u inputters.silm book/book.silm
 ```

-Be sure to refresh the image regularly, as it is updated with the latest versions of the dependencies.
+Be sure to rebuild the image from time to time, so that it is updated with the latest versions of the tools.
 This is assuming you know the basics of Docker, of course.

+## Show your appreciation

+If you like this repository, please also star ⭐ [resilient.sile](https://github.com/Omikhleia/resilient.sile), [markdown.sile](https://github.com/Omikhleia/resilient.sile) and obviously [SILE](https://github.com/sile-typesetter/sile) too.

 ## License